bahp/portfolio-academic/_news/announcement_22.md

     series of collaborative meetings between researchers from the
     <a href="https://www.liverpool.ac.uk/">University of Liverpool (UOL)</a> and
     <a href="https://www.imperial.ac.uk/">Imperial College London (ICL)</a> are organised to discuss
-    and assess the progress made within the
+    the progress made within the
     <a href="https://bahp.github.io/portfolio-academic/projects/camonet/">CAMO-Net</a> projects
     around the use of Artificial Intelligence and Machine Learning in healthcare.
 In this meeting, researchers collectively delved into the latest developments and accomplishments and conducted